chenasraf/fp-max-extension/README.md

 - Run `npm install` (or `yarn install`)
 - Run `npm run build` (or `yarn build`) to build the output to the `dist/` folder
 - Drag the `dist/` folder to your browser's extensions page.
-Note you must have developer mode enabled on your browser for this to work.
+Note you must have developer mode enabled on your browser for this to work
 - You should be good to go

 ### Contributions